CartoDB/academy/courses/01-beginners-course/lesson-2.md

 In the "choropleth" visualization you can also change the fill colors, county borders, and color opacity, just like you could in the "simple" visualization.
 Go ahead and play around with these!

 As always, once you click "vizualize" in the upper right to publish your map, you can share it using the "share" button that will appear in this button's place.
-Remember that you can only share published visualizations, not the "Map view" of a table.
+Remember that you can only share published visualizations, not the "Map View" of a table.